The Ultimate Guide to Emergency Funds – Why and How to Start One?

 You might be wondering why the rule is three months.
 To be perfectly honest, this calculation is just as arbitrary as it sounds.
 However, three months is usually quite a bit of money and would carry you through most emergencies.

-Are There Any Different Ways to Calculate It?
+Are There Any Different Ways To Calculate It?

 Believe it or not, there are several schools of thought when it comes to the exact amount you need to save.
 That’s mostly due to the fact that everyone is living with different circumstances.